 You may be more likely to think like this:

-If you are a young adult.
-Information from clinical trials
+- If you are a young adult.
+Information from clinical trials has shown an

-time, contact your doctor or go to a hospital straight
+doctor or go to a hospital straight away.

-getting worse, or if they are worried about changes in your
+getting worse, or if they are worried about changes in your behaviour.

 Information for families, and caregivers

-behavioural changes such as unusual
+behavioural changes such as unusual anxiety, restlessness, sleeping

 they are severe, start suddenly, or were not part of the patient’s presenting

-dose is increased or decreased, since changes may be
+the dose is increased or decreased, since changes may be abrupt.

 doctor or pharmacist.

-Swallow your Anafranil tablets whole with a drink of
+- Swallow your Anafranil tablets whole with a drink of water.

 The usual dosages for adults are as follows:

-receive will be cut down gradually to prevent the development
+the dose you receive will be cut down gradually to prevent the development

 headache, difficulty sleeping, nervousness or anxiety.